About

 For the first 20 years of his academic career, Professor Yamane specialized in the sociology of religion, a field in which he authored, co-authored, or edited 6 books and 2 major scholarly journals.

 Since 2011, Professor Yamane has become an internationally recognized scholarly authority on guns and a calming voice in our divisive national argument on the issue.
 An Asian American and lifelong liberal from the San Francisco Bay Area, Yamane became a first-time gun owner as a 42-year-old and began a 12-year journey into the complex world of firearms in America.
 Having one foot outside and one inside gun culture allows him to speak with compassion across our paralyzing differences.
-Yamane’s timely and original book, Gun Curious: A Liberal Professor’s Surprising Journey Inside America’s Gun Culture, will be published by Exposit Books in June 2024.
+Yamane’s timely and original book, Gun Curious: A Liberal Professor’s Surprising Journey Inside America’s Gun Culture, was published by Exposit Books in June 2024.